mjordan/islandora_object_clone/README.md

 You can filter objects that can be cloned by content model at `admin/islandora/tools/object_clone`.

+Objects that have sequence relationships ('isSequenceNumber' and 'isSequenceNumberOfxxx') are always excluded from having a "Clone" tab, since cloning them would duplicate the sequence relationship and cause unpredictable results in the display of their sibling objects.
+These include all paged content and any other objects that are children of compound objects.

 ## Usage

-Users with permission to ingest objects see a "Clone" tab for each object.
-Clicking on this tab reveals a form that asks for the label and namespace of the cloned object.
+Users with permission to manage objects see a "Clone" tab for each object.
+Clicking on this tab reveals a form that asks for the label, state, namespace, and collections of the object to be created.
 Clicking on the "Clone object" button in this form creates a new object based on the source object.
 The new object differs from its source in the following ways:

 * the new object's owner is the user who cloned it
 * the user is asked to supply the following properties of the new object (form defaults are taken from the source):